evanshortiss/fhlog/README.md

 * silent - Defaults to _false_.
 * colourise - Defaults to _true_.
 Colours don't work in the browser so this is ignored.

+### Meta
+Meta stores data that will be included with each log message that's uploaded.
+For example a device ID or the username that is current logged in.
+It shouldn't be used to hold large payloads and should be strictly minimal metadata.

+Meta is a JSON object so it contains key pair data.
+All added data must be valid serialisable JSON as it will be stringified for upload.

+##### get(key)
+Get the value stored in metadata for _key_;

+##### set(key, val)
+Store the value _val_ in metadata under the given _key_.

+##### remove(key)
+Remove the metadata stored for key.

+##### replace(obj)
+Replace everything in metadata with the provided Object _obj_.
+This can be an empty object.
+This will throw an exception if the object is not serialisable.

 ### Logger